ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/10-positives-about-being-older-3.md

 At this point we are able to recognize intuitively what we need.
 Belonging is often at the core of that need, and socialization meets it.

 The data on socialization is compelling.
 We know that we need meaningful socialization to support our mental and physical health.
-We know that when it is inadequate, its absence harmful.
+We know that when it is inadequate, its absence is harmful.
 People _need_ to come together in community to share life.

 Belonging is a real need.
 Take this time to consider reaching out and find a community for you.
 Then connect with it; commit to it and belong.